pippinbarr/the-nothings-suite/process/process-journal.md

 * That's it?

 Really there's not a huge amount to be done with this thing.
 It feels like it has significant intellectual interest for me personally, but probably not much more than that.
 I think there's the public-facing bit to try to at least make an honest attempt to have it be intelligible as to why I think it's interesting.
 And then there's probably the Gamasutra piece / Closing Statement in which I can address some of the broader thematic areas that I've found interesting throughout.

+---

+# Planning a closing statement (13-04-2021 10:57)

+I've now written capsules for every nothing which allowed me to recapture some of the detail and depth of thought (such as it is) for this project.
+It remains to try to write some kind of overview that reaches for a more thematic analysis of what happened here and thus to try to clarify its value as a research-creation project.

+I think that's the best approach - identify themes of interest and then use the different games as concrete examples.
+This isn't one of those cases where I have detailed "design decisions" because I didn't particularly have to make any of those, it's rather examples of what the engines themselves did in response to the project.
+Maybe a little bit of "player experience" in there too.

+So what are these themes then, Pippin?

+* *Nothing is nothing* is the overarching theme of course - the premise of the project is that you can learn about the engines and they're understanding of what a game is and how you make one based solely on doing nothing with them beyond creating and exporting the minimal project they can manage.
+* *Code forensics* is part of this for me, it's not something I think about, but this project certainly made me notice just *size* (thrown into relief by the idea of nothing) and sometimes the source itself (I was curious about what it takes to create nothing)
+* *So much potential*.
+The majority of the engines accompany the lack of actual content with a large amount of code the majority of which won't execute.
+The WebGL build of Unity was interesting for being so small.
+But many of them contain messes of JS for example that has no data to chew.
+Computation uncomputed.
+* *A view to a nothing*.
+The visual aesthetics of the different nothings is of course revealing - you do see something.
+The Unity view is of course my favourite.
+* *Templates* were surprisingly rare.
+Bitsy, PuzzleScript and to a lesser extent Unreal each had actual interactive experiences as a part of their default project.
+When they are present they speak to a kind of cultural nature of the software (Bitsy is charming, PuzzleScript is utilitarian, Unreal is stupid)
+* *Agency* is related to the templates, for sure, but extends beyond that.
+Some of the game allow the player to actually interact to some extent - clearly the previous three, but also Inform 7 is an interesting case.
+The blank page/PDF is a very specific example of this.
+In a sense agency and the templates can be folded into each other as they're kind of about the same thing?
+Ren'Py as a kind of UI agency.
+* *Brand Management*.
+Some of the engines advertise themselves by default (Inky, PuzzleScript, Flickgame, Construct 3, Unity, Unreal).
+Presumably in all cases we can read this as a kindly invitation to the player to step through the mirror and become the creator.
+It feels more predatory or vain in the cases of the larger companies, however.
+It's also quite a meta idea that the game world would include a reference to its inner workings.
+* *White Box*.
+Twine is the one engine that explicitly references its own nature as a tool for use.
+This could be folded into Brand Management in a way, if I reframe it more as the visibility of the tool.
+"Your tool's showing."
+It's not really a white box obviously, more just visibility of the structure of the tool itself in Twine rather than just the name of the software and a possible link.
+* *Nothing's easy*.
+Something about some of the technical details around actually producing nothing.
+Deleting the "e" in Inky.
+Downloading the export template in Godot? .gblorb in Inform 7 a barrier to play.

+Okay well there's stuff there obviously.
+There's stuff there.
+I'm feeling a slight loss of steam so I might head over to the press kit and make that part of things quickly now while I have the energy.
+I think it's probably a matter of folding this down to about 5 themes or so, illustrated with specific examples, and which all help to tell the story of "nothing is nothing" which is the presumed title of the piece?

+OKAY SOUNDS GOOD PIPS.